QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 Note: The program can also be made by utilizing the API.

-# Special Note: HacashBot is currently offline, I am trying to utilize the API service to create more functions and changes into the bot.
+# Special Note: HacashBot is now online.
+Access t.me/HacashBot